marcusoftnet/marcusoftnet.github.io/_posts/2016-09-05-its-all-perspective.md

 At one point in time, after we've been through the [agile manifesto](http://agilemanifesto.org/) and [the principles](http://agilemanifesto.org/principles.html), and finally [the principles of Lean Software development](http://www.allaboutagile.com/7-key-principles-of-lean-software-development-2/) a high ranking manager next to me raised his voice and said:

 > This all sounds very good.
 I buy all of it.
 Its common sense.
-But the one thing that I don't get is why we realise this now.
+But the one thing that I don't get is why we realize this now.
 We are doing something very different than this now - have we been stupid before?

 The discussion that followed was very fruitful and the people in the room learned a lot.
 But I wanted to go beyond the question.
 Because he's of course not stupid - he's very knowledgable and experienced.
 And so was everyone else in the room.